monirulHaque/ML_DL_Turf/readme.md

 ---------------------------------------------
 ## Challenges
 ### Data
-#### Amount & Quality
 - The idea that data matters more than algorithms for complex problems was popularized by Peter Norvig et al. in a paper titled “The Unreasonable Effectiveness of Data”, published in 2009.
 However, that small and medium-sized datasets are still very common, and it is not always easy or cheap to get extra training data; so algorithms are still important.
 - if training data is full of errors, outliers, and noise (e.g., due to poor quality measurements), it will make it harder for the system to detect the underlying patterns.
 It is often well worth the effort to spend time cleaning up training data.
-Some common practices,
-• If some instances are clearly outliers, it may help to simply discard them or try to fix the errors manually.
-• If some instances are missing a few features (e.g., 5% of customers did not specify their age), it must be decided whether to ignore this attribute altogether, ignore these instances, fill in the missing values (e.g., with the median age), or train one model with the feature and one model without it.

 ##### Sampling Techniques
 ###### Uniform sampling